canonical/checkbox/docs/index.rst

 Project and community
 ---------------------

 Checkbox is a member of the Ubuntu family.
 It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

-* :ref:`Code of conduct <home>`
+* This project follows the `Ubuntu Code of Conduct`_
 * :ref:`Get support <home>`
 * :ref:`Join our online chat <home>`
 * :doc:`Contribute <community/contributing>`